roesta07/Survival-Models-in-Businesses/README.md

 Each Day each parents may be disatisfied with school mainly aggregrated 3 sources. first Disputes from some Unknown sources. second disputes from being far and third disputes from School's Bus service. this Disatisfaction is not measured and is not in our dataset; however the information of disatisfaction flows towards student's drop out rate.

-And just like in any other system of disatisfaction and disputes if handled properly they are resolved else it increases and stacks until some unfortunate events for our case drop out.
+And just like in any other system of disatisfaction and disputes if the administration handled properly they are resolved else it stacks and grows until such disputes takes into the forms of drop-outs